rogerlew/usgs-regolith/Readme.md

 Additional sample data for a small basin in dissected topography of the Oregon Coast Range are available for free download (Baum and others, 2020).
 These data are stored in GEOTIFF format, but can be readily converted to ASCII grid format supported by REGOLITH using commercial or open-source GIS software.

-Regolith Iterations
+Regolith iterations
 -------------------
-A Jupyter Notebook script Regolith_Iterations.ipynb is provided in the main directory and can be used in conjunction with the program to test varying ranges of parameters.
+A Jupyter Notebook script Regolith_Iterations.ipynb is provided in the main directory of this repository and can be used in conjunction with the program to test varying ranges of parameters.
 Running the script will iterate through these parameters by rewriting rg_in.txt with the varying parameters within the ranges specified by the user within the script.
 REGOLITH will run for each set of parameters and output results with varying suffixes to denote the parameters used in each run.

 References cited